Mattias-/Mattias-.github.io/_posts/2015-01-03-DIY-Make-Your-Own-Programming-language.markdown

 title: "DIY: Make Your Own Programming Language"
 ---

-Let's create a programming language!
+This is part 1 in a series of blog posts that follow my work in creating a programming language.

 ## Why?